 Did you know that stress and anxiety can inhibit your immune system, making you more susceptible to illness?
 Conversely, art and creativity have been shown to have a positive benefit to our physical and mental well being.

-If you find yourself at home in the coming weeks, and in need of a project, photography not only feeds your creative side, but can help you to work through your underlying experiences and emotions.
+If you find yourself at home looking for something to inspire you, photography not only feeds your creative side, but can help you to work through your underlying experiences and emotions.

 Through the act of creating images, you can explore your inner thoughts and feelings while inspiring yourself creatively.

 Here are some ideas for photography at home that help pass the time while stimulating creative flow to channel those anxious thoughts into something more positive.